Webinars

 The UK general election takes place on 4th July and there will be a new Government in 2024, whatever the colour.
 Fresh priorities, radical ideas or more of the same? – whatever the election brings, the next term of government will be critical for marine management across the UK.

 This panel session brought together leading thinkers from the fisheries sector to discuss the critical issues that face the country.
 It was an opportunity to consider what difference the general election result will make to how we manage our seas.
+The live online panel discussion will be chaired by Prof. Dickon Howell, Director of Ocean & Coastal Futures and HMC.

 • Mike Cohen, Chief Executive Officer, National Federation of Fishermen’s Organisations